turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

     4. The usability test should not last for more than 30 minutes
 4. Perform the test and take notes
 5. Incorporate any valuable feedback into your application

+You want to give the participant a specific task, but also balance that specificity with letting them try to find out how to do something.
+Try not to ask them leading questions like, "What was the source of your navigational difficulties?"
+This question assumes that the user had difficulties and that the difficulties came from software, specifically "navigation".
+Instead, you could ask "What has been your experience with this application?"

+Once your usability test is complete, incorporate any useful and interesting feedback into your application.
+This is a feedback cycle that would ordinarily happen many times in your future job to improve your application.

 ## Accessibility